 cp hello.txt 1-!#^

-Can you image that you could autocomplete your commands with the ones that you typed before?
+Can you imagine that you could autocomplete your commands with the ones that you typed before?
 Something like Google Autocomplete.
 Would be really useful, right?
-That is possible opening up a terminal windows and just trying the following:
+That is possible by opening up a terminal windows and just trying the following:

 2. Start typing your command and some suggestion will appear: